qtlHD/qtlHD/doc/programming_tutorial.md

 matching GenotypeCombinator (the list of true genotypes).

 It is GenotypeCombinators that we will be using for our algorithms.

+## Reading qtab genotypes

+Now we have the genotype symbols we can parse the qtab genotype table.
+As described in the qtab format (see link in introduction) this is a matrix of marker by individual, containing the observed genotypes, e.g. A, B, H, HorB, etc. The symbols that can be used are defined in the symbol table, which relates them to the actual genotype.
+So A would be 0,0 (the genotype of father and mother is 0), B is 1,1, H is 1,0 (or 0,1), HorA is an observed genotype, which can be either H or B at the marker location.
+Obviously you can define your own symbols.
+Often C is chosen for HorA, and D for HorB.
+Any symbol (a string of text) can be mapped against a list of allowed genotypes.
+In the future we may even support polyploidity.

+In the previous section we read the symbol table into a ObservedGenotypes container (defined in genotype.d) named symbols using

+          auto f = File(symbol_fn,"r");
+          auto symbols = read_genotype_symbol_qtab(f);

+Now we read the genotype matrix with

+          auto f = File(genotype_fn,"r");
+          auto genotypes = read_genotype_qtab(f);

+which gives a matrix of references to symbols, or ObservedGenotypes(!).
+I.e. the dataset has a limited number of symbols.
+In the case of F2 it would be A, B, H, and perhaps a few combinations.
+The genotype matrix simply references these symbols.
+This allows us to get at the true genotypes by querying the relevant symbol or ObservedGenotypes container.

 ## More ...